 Pallet fence pros:

-Convenience.
+- Convenience.
 Since pallets are pre-built into a sturdy square or rectangle shape, they are like fence panels ready to be placed with little additional preparation or assembly required.

-Durability.
-Wood pallets are built to withstand very heavy loads and weathering, so they are naturally a stable and resilient fencing component.
+- Durability.Wooden pallets are built to withstand very heavy loads and weathering, so they are naturally a stable and resilient fencing component.

 Pallet fence cons:

-Aesthetics.
-While some people like the rustic appearance of pallets, some find the look a little too rough.
+- Aesthetics.
+While some people like the rustic appearance of pallet wood, some find the look a little too rough.
 This could be remedied with some sanding and paint, but it depends on how much work you want to put into them.
 Pallets also may not be a fencing option in areas with housing covenants that permit only specific types of fencing.

 - Size.
 If you need a tall fence, pallets may not work unless you stack them.
 As a privacy fence, for example, most pallets are too short.
 They may also be inadequate for some livestock and for dogs that are jumpers.
 Additionally, the space between the slats makes pallets inconvenient for keeping small animals contained unless the pallets are covered in chicken wire.
 Pallets come in various sizes, however, so you may be able to find some that are ideal for your project.

 In short, opt for heat-treated pallets for use around your property rather than chemically-treated pallets.

 Using pallets to build a chicken run is brilliant, in my opinion.
-As you can see in this example from Attainable Sustainable, these pallets are the perfect size for letting this flock of chickens out to roam.
+As you can see in this great example from Attainable Sustainable, these pallets are the perfect size for letting this flock of chickens out to roam.
 This was built using 4×4 posts as support between the pallets.